Fundamental Rights of India

 Article 22 – Protection Against Arrest and Detention

-Article 22 provides safeguards against arbitrary arrest.
+Article 22 protects people from arbitrary arrest.

-• Right to know grounds of arrest
+• Right to know the reason for arrest

 • Right to consult a lawyer